-- description of steps involved or expected to be involved in the performance of the transaction; - advice related to the operation and effect of laws, other than tax laws, on the taxpayer and any related facts or assumptions that this advice is based on; - advice related to the operation and effect on the taxpayer of tax laws which relate to the collection of debts payable to the Commissioner (that is, debt recovery issues) and any related facts or assumptions that this advice is based on; and - facts or assumptions from, or relating to the preparation of, the taxpayer's financial statements, supporting worksheets or other source documents or documents containing information that the taxpayer is required to provide the Commissioner under an Inland Revenue Act and including a tax advisor's accounting and tax workpapers that support the financial statements and/or tax return. - 56.
-Generally, the Commissioner will seek tax contextual information to establish the facts relating to a transaction or series of transactions.
-The information sought will include relevant information such as whether the transaction took place, the names of the parties involved, the purpose of the transaction, relevant dates, amounts, conditions and formulae. - 57.
-Tax contextual information may be required to be disclosed where the Commissioner: - issues a subsequent s 17B notice requiring disclosure of the tax contextual information after the taxpayer or their authorised tax advisor has made a claim for the non-disclosure right in respect of information requested in a notice; or - requires, in rare cases, the tax contextual information as part of the original notice. - 58.
-Generally, the Commissioner will require the disclosure of tax contextual information in a subsequent s 17B notice where: - material gaps appear to exist in the information available; - there is an issue of credibility in respect of the information Inland Revenue already holds;

-- inconsistent information already provided needs to be verified; or - considerable factual complexity requires clarification and there are no other reasonable sources for that information. - 59.
+- 57. Generally, the Commissioner will seek tax contextual information to establish the facts relating to a transaction or series of transactions.
+The information sought will include relevant information such as whether the transaction took place, the names of the parties involved, the purpose of the transaction, relevant dates, amounts, conditions and formulae. - 58.
+Tax contextual information may be required to be disclosed where the Commissioner: - issues a subsequent s 17B notice requiring disclosure of the tax contextual information after the taxpayer or their authorised tax advisor has made a claim for the non-disclosure right in respect of information requested in a notice; or - requires, in rare cases, the tax contextual information as part of the original notice. - 59.
+Generally, the Commissioner will require the disclosure of tax contextual information in a subsequent s 17B notice where: - material gaps appear to exist in the information available; - there is an issue of credibility in respect of the information Inland Revenue already holds; - inconsistent information already provided needs to be verified; or - considerable factual complexity requires clarification and there are no other reasonable sources for that information. - 60.
 Where the Commissioner considers it necessary to protect the integrity of the tax system, an original s 17B notice may require the tax contextual information to be disclosed at the same time the information demand is given.
-This is likely to occur where: - the circumstances involve suspected evasion or other suspected criminal action; - s 17 (Commissioner may obtain information by accessing property or documents) is being applied; - the transactions in question are particularly complex and the evidence is inconsistent, and there may be insufficient time for Inland Revenue staff to properly complete the investigation within the time bar period; and/or - there is a history of non-compliance by the taxpayer or associated persons. - 60.
-The Commissioner does not routinely require the disclosure of tax contextual information. - 61.
-If the disclosure of the tax contextual information is required, the tax contextual information must be provided on form IR520 Tax contextual information disclosure, which contains the required statutory declaration.
+This is likely to occur where: - the circumstances involve suspected evasion or other suspected criminal action; - s 17 (Commissioner may obtain information by accessing property or documents) is being applied; - the transactions in question are particularly complex and the evidence is inconsistent, and there may be insufficient time for Inland Revenue staff to properly complete the investigation within the time bar period; and/or - there is a history of non-compliance by the taxpayer or associated persons.

+- 61. The Commissioner does not routinely require the disclosure of tax contextual information. - If the disclosure of the tax contextual information is required, the tax contextual information must be provided on form IR520 Tax contextual information disclosure, which contains the required statutory declaration.